- Learn to surf on beautiful Balinese beaches

 - Swim with sea turtles and snorkel through the crystal-clear waters around the Gili Islands

 Discover the very best of Bali’s beaches and culture on this fantastic 8 or 13-day tour.
 Tour spiritual temples, trek though vivid green rice terraces, snorkel in turquoise waters, and bathe beneath beautiful cascading falls as you journey around some of Indonesia’s most breath-taking island landscapes.
 You’ll also enjoy unique cultural experiences, such as visiting a local school, participating in a cooking class, and visiting a coffee plantation to see how the world’s most expensive coffee is made – simply put, this is a once-in-a-lifetime adventure.
-And with 8 and 13-day options, this trip can fit any travel schedule!

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!